Emergency medical services: Rise of modern EMS

 Advances in the 1960s, especially the development of CPR and defibrillation as the standard form of care for out-of-hospital cardiac arrest, along with new pharmaceuticals, led to changes in the tasks of the ambulances.
 In Belfast, Northern Ireland the first experimental mobile coronary care ambulance successfully resuscitated patients using these technologies.
-Freedom House Ambulance Service was the first civilian emergency medical service in the United States to be staffed by paramedics, most of which were black.
+Freedom House Ambulance Service was the first civilian emergency medical service in the United States to be staffed by paramedics, all of whom were African-American.

 One well-known report in the US during that time was Accidental Death and Disability: The Neglected Disease of Modern Society, also known as The White Paper.
 The report concluded that ambulance services in the US varied widely in quality and were often unregulated and unsatisfactory.
 These studies placed pressure on governments to improve emergency care in general, including the care provided by ambulance services.
 The government reports resulted in the creation of standards in ambulance construction concerning the internal height of the patient care area (to allow for an attendant to continue to care for the patient during transport), and the equipment (and thus weight) that an ambulance had to carry, and several other factors.

 In 1971 a progress report was published at the annual meeting, by the then president of American Association of Trauma, Sawnie R. Gaston M.D.
 Dr. Gaston reported the study was a "superb white paper" that "jolted and wakened the entire structure of organized medicine."
 This report is created as a "prime mover" and made the "single greatest contribution of its kind to the improvement of emergency medical services".
 Since this time a concerted effort has been undertaken to improve emergency medical care in the pre-hospital setting.
 Such advancements included Dr. R Adams Cowley creating the country's first statewide EMS program, in Maryland.

 The developments were paralleled in other countries.
 In the United Kingdom, a 1973 law merged the municipal ambulance services into larger agencies and set national standards.
 In France, the first official SAMU agencies were founded in the 1970s.